Tech Talk

 • Receiving only security patches for 1–2 more years

-In this stage, the MacBook still works, but it begins showing limitations:
+In this stage, the MacBook still works, but it begins showing noticeable limitations:

 • Slower Safari performance

-• Reduced app compatibility (especially pro apps like Adobe, Final Cut, Logic, etc.)
+• Reduced app compatibility (especially pro apps like Adobe, Final Cut, and Logic)

 • Newer accessories or software may not be supported